davidelan/psychology-test/README.md

 ## Use of Google Sheets

 As already mentioned before, GoogleSheets were used in this project.
 The purpose was to store the various information such as questionnaires' questions, possible answers and all descriptions and to save the name of the user.
 In fact, there are two sheets called "questionnaires" and "descriptions".

+The link to the Google Sheet can be found [HERE](https://docs.google.com/spreadsheets/d/1L7sFbbvWCobS1wFuyns7hN-AMi6cf0RM9CJFNRVymcc/edit#gid=1680754323)

 ![google sheets](/assets/images/google-sheet.jpg)